csinva/gpt-paper-title-generator/readme.md

 A textbot which finetunes gpt-2 to generate titles of ml papers.
 Main code in [scrape_finetune_pred.ipynb](scrape_finetune_pred.ipynb).

-Trained by finetuning the [117M GPT-2 model](https://openai.com/blog/better-language-models/) for 1000 steps on article titles from stat.ML betweem 2017-08-01 and 2019-07-01.
+Trained by finetuning the [117M GPT-2 model](https://openai.com/blog/better-language-models/) for 1000 steps on article titles from stat.ML between 2017-08-01 and 2019-07-01.

 # samples
 see more in [samples](samples) folder